isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kickstart your love story with these 7 digital services.md

 <p>Explore the <a href="https://pcn.nparks.gov.sg/the-pcn-experience/near/" rel="noopener noreferrer nofollow" target="_blank">NEAR </a>app
 with your partner.</p>
 <h3>3.
 Get your relationship moving with MyTransport</h3>
 <p>When it comes to love, showing up is important.
-But showing up on time
+But showing up on <em>time </em>is
-is equally, if not more important; it’s not good to keep your partner waiting in the sweltering Singapore heat.</p>
+equally, if not more important.
+It’s not a good idea to keep your partner waiting in the sweltering Singapore heat.</p>
-<p>That’s where the MyTransport app comes in.&nbsp;<a href="https://www.lta.gov.sg/content/dam/ltagov/Home/PDF/MTM.pdf" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">MyTransport</a>&nbsp;lets
+<p>That’s where the MyTransport app comes in.&nbsp;<a href="https://www.lta.gov.sg/content/ltagov/en/getting_around/public_transport/plan_your_journey.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">MyTransport</a>&nbsp;lets
 you check for real-time updates on public transport services: Check bus arrival timings, train schedules, and service disruptions to ensure smooth and efficient journeys.</p>